nagypeter/weblogic-on-oke-workshop/tutorials/setup.oke.md

 Enter the following:

-- **Create in Compartment:** The compartment where you want to create the security list, if different from the compartment you're currently working in.
+- **Create in Compartment:** Select the assigned compartment compartment.
 - **Security List Name:** A friendly name for the security list e.g. *loadbalancer seclist*
 - **Ingress rules:**